NoumenaDigital/npl-cli/docs/runtime/tools/build-tools/cli.md

     brew install NoumenaDigital/tools/npl
     ```

-    [!NOTE]
+    !!! note
         If you have previously installed the NPL CLI using the `curl` command, you may need to remove the old version before installing the new one.
 You can do this by running `rm -rf ~/.npl` and then reinstalling the new version with brew.

 === "binary (MacOS/Linux)"